kevinlin/ai-sdlc-playbook/docs/workflow/vibe-coding-plus.md

+---
+description: For smaller projects or rapid prototyping, a streamlined approach to AI-assisted development can be more effective than the comprehensive workflow outlined in the previous sections.
+This Vibe Coding Plus workflow focuses on speed, iteration, and minimal overhead.
+---

 # Vibe Coding Plus

 For smaller projects or rapid prototyping, a streamlined approach to AI-assisted development can be more effective than the comprehensive workflow outlined in the previous sections.
 This Vibe Coding Plus workflow is inspired by modern practices in AI-driven development and focuses on speed, iteration, and minimal overhead.